ForgeEssentials/ForgeEssentials/README.md

 *******************

 The Forge Essentials project consists of a permissions and protection system to be used with forge servers, incorporating a certain extent of WorldEdit functionality.
-Development by the team has officially stopped, though PRs are welcome, be it to fix bugs, or add modules, or whatever.
+Development by the team has officially stalled, though PRs are welcome, be it to fix bugs, or add modules, or whatever.

-*More information can be found at the [wiki](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki).*
+*More information can be found at the (wip - rewrite in progress) [wiki](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki).*

 ####This repo is for a port to Minecraft 1.6.4.
 There are compiled builds [here](http://dries007.net:8080/job/FE_164/).
 Please make backups before attempting to use this on a live server.####